nhsconnect/gpconnect/pages/accessrecord/accessrecord_clinical_scenarios.md

                         </div>
                         <div id="collapseFour" class="panel-collapse collapse">
                             <div class="panel-body">
                                 A patient is admitted to hospital via A&E and the hospital pharmacist needs to reconcile current meds against the inpatient prescription.
 They have access to the patient's current medications from GP record in order to do this and check for any contradictions, interactions or allergies.
                             </div>
                         </div>
                     </div>
                     <!-- /.panel -->
                     <div class="panel panel-default">
                         <div class="panel-heading">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseFive">Extended Hours Access</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseFive">Extended hours access</a>
                         </div>
                         <div id="collapseFive" class="panel-collapse collapse">
                             <div class="panel-body">
-                                For GPs to Care Records for patients being seen who are not registered at their own practice.
+                                For GPs to access care records for patients being seen who are not registered at their own practice.
                             </div>
                         </div>
                     </div>
                     <!-- /.panel -->
                     <div class="panel panel-default">
                         <div class="panel-heading">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSix">Consultant Out-patient Appointment</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseSix">Consultant outpatient appointment</a>
                         </div>
                         <div id="collapseSix" class="panel-collapse collapse">
                             <div class="panel-body">